-H.O.P.E Village is a residential housing program that offers a full spectrum of supportive services to low and moderate-income single women and women with children in need living in our community.
-In 2014, H.O.P.E Village graduated 13 households into permanent housing.
+H.O.P.E Village is a residential housing program that offers a full spectrum of supportive services to low and moderate-income single women and women with children in need of a stable housing environment provide by our community.
+Since opening, H.O.P.E Village graduated 150+ households into permanent housing.

 Located at 5525 Raby Road in Norfolk the community resides on six acres of property next to The Salvation Army Thomas R. Lee Administration and Social Services Building.